ddening/opencore-dell-xps-13-9333/README.md

 </details>

 **Note:** I'm not an expert at hotpatching.
 This hotpatch might work on my system, but I can't guarantee it will work on yours.
 Use at your own risk.
 (You should create your own hotpatch anyways.)

-**Note 2:** I suspect the SSDT-XBATT is currently causing problems.
-So don't use it at the moment.

 ## Audio (ALC668)
 The audio device ```ALC3661``` is a rebrand of the ```ALC668```.
 In order to get the audio working you have you apply the ```layout-id``` mentioned under